-(iii) Discuss the geological model or concepts being applied in the investigation and on the basis of which the exploration program is turbiditic greywackes and pelitic sedimentary rocks and is situated 20-30 meters above the contact with a granodioritic sill.
-The vein is commonly in close association with ultramafic to mafic dykes and is massive with a width varying from 0,5 to 4,5 meters.
-A relatively narrow dyke of lamprophyric affinity and barren of gold, is commonly in immediate hangingwall contact with the quartz vein.
-Both quartz vein and mafic/ultramafic dykes are orientated parallel to the regional foliation of the hosting metasedimentary rocks.
-Scattered concentrations of arsenopyrite, often with anomalous values of gold, occur randomly in the underlying granodiorite but no economic continuity in neither gold grade nor lateral extent has so far been proved in the diorite.
-Besides visible gold, the quartz vein contains varying quantities of sulphides (chalcopyrite, sphalerite, galena, pyrrhotite/pyrite and minor arsenopyrite).
-The gold mineralisation at Fäbodtjärn has the characteristics of a structurally controlled orogenic gold occurrence with a possible genetic link with the underlying intrusive rock. (iii) Discuss the geological model or concepts being applied in the investigation and on the basis of which the exploration program is planned.
+(iii) Discuss the geological model or concepts being applied in the investigation and on the basis of which the exploration program is planned.
 Describe the inferences made from this model.
 The mineralisation at Fäbodtjärn appears in a nearly north-south striking quartz vein with a west-southwestern dip that averages 55 degrees.
 The strike length of the vein at surface is approximately 150 meters and its downdip extent is still unknown (open at depth).
 Its northern limit seems controlled by a northeast-southwest striking fault-like structure, causing an apparent northern uplift of the stratigraphy.
 A detailed investigation of the geometry and geological characteristics of this structure and a possible continuation of the quartz vein further to the north will be the focus of a next stage of exploration.
 The southern limit of the mineralisation is characterised by an abrupt thinning of the quartz vein, as seen both in outcrop and in drill hole intersections.
 Since its discovery in 2011, the exploration program at Fäbodtjärn was focussed on outlining the extent of the mineralised quartz vein in all directions and to define its economic feasibility. (iv) Discuss data density, distribution and reliability and whether the quality and quantity of information are sufficient to support statements, made or inferred, concerning the project.
-The data density in the upper part, down to a depth of approximately 120m, is 3535m, which is considered sufficient for declaration of Indicated Mineral resources.
-The data density for the deeper part of the deposit is lower and considered to be sufficient for an Inferred category. (v) Discuss the significant minerals present in the deposit, their frequency, size and other characteristics.
+The data density in the upper part is 3535m, which is considered sufficient for declaration of Indicated Mineral resources.
+The more densely drilled part extends from the surface at approximately 355 meters down to an elevation of 175 meters.
+The data density for the deeper part of the deposit is lower and considered to be sufficient for an Inferred category.

+(v) Discuss the significant minerals present in the deposit, their frequency, size and other characteristics.
 These include minor and gangue minerals where these will have an effect on the processing steps.
 Indicate the variability of each important mineral within the mineral deposit.
 Besides varying quantities of quite coarse grained (recrystallised) sulphide minerals (chalcopyrite, pyrite/pyrrhotite, sphalerite and minor galena and arsenopyrite), calcite, chlorite, sericite and actinolitic amphibole occur as accessory minerals in the quartz vein.
 In most drill intercepts and especially in chalcopyrite and/or sphalerite-rich intervals, visible gold is commonly seen as scattered tiny grains.
 The sulphide minerals occur only mainly as irregular, scattered disseminations within the quartz vein and are not seen in the meta-sediments or mafic/ultramafic dykes.
 In the excavated vein exposures in the trench, the sulphides constitute a rather minor component in the overall volume of the quartz vein.
 Hydrothermal alteration is subtle in and close to the quartz veins with a sharp decrease away from the veins, indicating a narrow alteration envelope around the mineralisation.
 The average contents of base metals (Cu, Zn) in the deposit is considered to be subeconomic.
 Gold-containing minerals are dominantly electrum.
 Strongly enhanced values of silver correlate well with the presence of gold in assayed intervals. (vi) Describe the significant mineralised zones encountered on the property, including a summary of the surrounding rock types, relevant geological controls, and the length, width, depth, and continuity of the mineralisation, together with a description of the type, character, and distribution of the mineralisation Fäbodtjärn quartz/gold vein: hosted by metasediments (greywackes, metapelites) and in immediate hangingwall contact with mafic, lamprophyric dyke.
-Situated some 20-30 meters above the contact with an intermediate intrusive sill.
-Classified as an orogenic gold vein with an assumed genetic link with the underlying granodioritic sill.
-Striking almost north-south with an average western dip of 55 degrees.
-Highly continuous in character in the drill tested area and in trench controlled, but possibly not limited by a northeast-southwest striking fault-like structure; its southern limit is defined by an abrupt thinning of the vein.
-Downdip extension is drillhole-defined until at least 250 meters below surface (equals approximately 320 meters downdip) and the mineralisation is still open further at depth.
-Scattered disseminations of arsenopyrite with enhanced gold values occur seemingly randomly in the granodioritic sill but evidence of economic continuity in grade or direction is absent. (vii) Confirm that reliable geological models and / or maps and cross sections that support interpretations exist.
-Representative digital and analogue geological models, cross sections based on drill hole interpretations and intercept analyses, field observations and geological mapping of trench exposures do exist.
+Situated some 20-30 meters above